gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Does he *look* all right?"
 Gaeston snapped angrily.

 But Laeuc drew a shuddering breath and nodded.
-"I---what just happened?"
+"I—what just happened?"
 He struggled to his feet, oophing as his daughter embraced him.